pnkp/database-session/README.md

 # About package
-This package able to manager easily way to database transaction, now you can start and commit transaction wherever you are.
+This package allows you to manage database transactions in easy way.
+Now you can start and commit the transaction wherever you are.
 _**WARNING: Package running in REQUEST SCOPE**_

 ## Installation